Bentheburrito/planetside_api/README.md

 end
 ```

-However, if you are not interested in Event Streaming at all, you can set
+If you are not interested in Event Streaming at all, you can set
-`event_streaming: false` in your config file to prevent the socket process
+`event_streaming: false` in your config file.
-from starting.
 ```elixir
 import Config
 config :planetside_api, service_id: "service_id_here", event_streaming: false